How COVID-19 Is Changing the Holiday Shopping Season

 The most popular gift this year will likely be gift cards: 48 percent of adults plan to buy or give gift cards this holiday season, and three times as many shoppers said they will spend most on these versus the next-highest gift type (apparel, which 9 percent plan to spend most on).
 The most unpopular gifts tend to fall in the spiritual, luxury and experiential categories.

 From popular product categories and types of gifts to specific retailers and everything in between, Morning Consult’s in-depth holiday research is closely tracking what holiday shoppers will spend on; much more is to come in the weeks and months ahead as preferences shift and the holidays approach.
-Sign up here to get notified with our latest 2020 holiday shopping research.

 2020 has transformed consumers’ shopping needs, priorities, and expectations, and holiday shopping won’t be any exception.
 Given upended traditions and tighter budgets, Americans are preparing for a holiday season that starts earlier, is more online and raises more health and safety concerns than ever before.